antosubash/blog/src/_posts/microk8s/setup-micro-k8s-with-ubuntu.md

 ## Install MicroK8s

 The current version of the kubernetes is 1.25 so we are using the following command.
-To verify the current version take a look [https://microk8s.io/docs/getting-started](here)
+To verify the current version take a look at [https://microk8s.io/docs/getting-started](https://microk8s.io/docs/getting-started)

 ```bash
 sudo snap install microk8s --classic --channel=1.25